We recommend that you familiarize yourself with the article review and peer review procedures.

 Figure 1 – Reducing the number of strikes

-Requirements for tables.
-All tables should have headings and end-to-end ordinal numbering (if the table is one, that is, numbering is not set), indicated by Arabic numbers without a number sign (for example, Table 1).
-Abbreviations words in the table are not allowed.
+5.12 Requirements for tables.
+All tables must have headings and end-to-end ordinal numbering (if there is only one table, then numbering is not set), indicated by Arabic numerals without a number sign (for example, Table 1 Table 1).
+Abbreviations of words in tables are not allowed.
+All text information in the cells should be provided in Russian and English.

 Example of a table description: